 Whenever we're able, we like to answer questions people ask about how Puritan products can help in their industry.
-Since September marks Food Safety Month, it's the perfect time to reach out to our friends in food processing and service.
+Here is some great information for our friends in food processing and service.

-Q: Who is responsible for following good food safety guidelines?
+Q: Who is responsible for following food safety guidelines?

 Q: When and where is adherence to food safety guidelines important?